 ▪ “The Hound of the Baskervilles,” Steven Canny and John Nicholson’s adaptation of Sir Arthur Conan Doyle, directed by Charles Fee.
 Dates: Friday, Sept 8, 2017, to Sunday, Oct 1, 2017.

-Early-bird pricing is good through Tuesday, Jan.
-31: The Classic package is $126 for three shows, $147 for four and $168 for all five on the weekends; it is $105, $127 and $148, respectively, for weekday performances.
+Early-bird pricing is good through midnight Tuesday, Jan.
+31: The Classic package is $126 for three shows, $147 for four and $168 for all five on the weekends; it is $105, $127 and $148, respectively, for Sunday and weekday performances.
 Student packages are $45 for three, $55 for four and $60 for five.
 There also are deals on the four- and six-seat boxes, and flex packages.